openstack-infra/puppet-ethercalc/README.md

-# OpenStack Etherpad Lite Module
+# OpenStack Ethercalc Module

-This module installs and configures Etherpad Lite
+This module installs and configures Ethercalc